sargue/jquery.ajaxcheckbox/README.md

 boolean value of the checkbox.

 The POST request expects a JSON response with a primitive boolean indicating the final status of the checkbox.
+Alternatively, if you are using the success callback, you can send a full JSON object which will be processed by your success callback.

 ## Methods